clombo/WinSMS/README.md

 ```

 After adding a message you can start adding numbers using the AddNumbers method.
 Note that a message must be present otherwise you cannot add numbers.

+NOTE: Please make sure to add the numbers with the country code(without + simbol) otherwise WinSMS will automatically use the South-African code (27)

 ```python